Profile: Anwar Ibrahim

 In March 2014, Mr Anwar's legal troubles returned.
 A court overturned an earlier acquittal for sodomy - illegal in Muslim-majority Malaysia - in response to a government appeal.

 The move happened days before Mr Anwar was due to contest a by-election in a key state.
-He has launched a final appeal.

 Mr Anwar first made his name as a student leader of a youth Islamic organisation, founding Malaysia's Islamic youth movement, ABIM.